tboie/universal_mechanics/README.md

 Use virtual experiments?

-### Consciousness
+### Consciousness/Free Will

 Arrangement of information?

-If there is a base sequence and it can be reproduced in parallel, information is not restricted?
+If there is a base system and sequence that can be reproduced simultaneously, information is complete?

 ### Aliens